-The phylogenetic tree was constructed using Geneious pro 8.0.5 software to determine the phylogenetic relationships between the Egyptian isolate Egy-Wz and other PAV and PAS isolates available in Gene bank.
-In the phylogenetic tree for the polymerase gene the sequence identity for the nucleotides of sequence of the Egy-Wz isolate demonstrated that the Egyptian isolate located in a cluster.
+The phylogenetic tree was constructed using Genius pro 8.0.5 software to determine the phylogenetic relationships between the Egyptian isolate Egy-Wz and other PAV and PAS isolates available in Gene bank.
+In the phylogenetic tree for the polymerase gene P1 the sequence identity for the nucleotides of sequence of the Egy-Wz isolate demonstrated that the Egyptian isolate located in a cluster with PAV-Aus and 05GG2 [8].
 While the phylogenetic tree for the amino acids indicate that, the Egyptian isolate located at the same cluster with the same isolates including PAV 014.
-The sequence identity for the nucleotides and the amino acids of the coat protein for the Egy-Wz isolate demonstrated that the Egy-Wz located in the same cluster with the other PAV isolates.
+The sequence identity for the nucleotides and the amino acids of the coat protein for the Egy-Wz isolate demonstrated that the Egy-Wz located in the same cluster with the other PAV isolates in group A.